Posted by Bruce Weir on , last updated

 Bristol provisioned 10 virtual graphics-drawing PCs using OpenStack and optimised them to allow fast access to physical memory and graphics hardware.
 Onto each virtual machine, they installed our graphics application and streaming software.
 During the trial, a user’s smartphone would request graphics-drawing capability from Bristol’s servers and be assigned IP endpoints for sending the control data and receiving the drawn video.
 A description of the technical aspects of the phone app is included below.

 Using Google’s ARCore SDK, each smartphone could locate itself in the Roman Baths and then send its position, orientation and other control data as raw UDP packets to Bristol’s graphics-drawing PCs.
 The graphics application on these PCs used Aardman’s historical 3D models of the Roman Baths and a server application based on the NVIDIA Capture SDK to draw the historical scene from the viewpoint of the smartphone, encode the resulting graphics as H264 video and then stream this live view back to the smartphone using the SRT streaming protocol.
 This video was then decoded by the phone using an Android MediaCodec instance and displayed on an OpenGL surface in the app.
-The result of this process can be seen in the video below, in which a user is moving their phone around the upper balcony above the Great Bath, and the resulting historical view is being created about 15 miles away and sent back in real-time.
+The result of this process can be seen in the video above, in which a user is moving their phone around the upper balcony above the Great Bath, and the resulting historical view is being created about 15 miles away and sent back in real-time.

 For this trial, round-trip latency from a handset being moved, to a video frame corresponding to that movement being displayed was ~200 milliseconds.
 Positive user feedback from the large number of participants who attended the trial confirms that this is satisfactory for a handheld VR application.
 It would not be acceptable for a head-mounted VR display however, where a latency of less than ~50ms between user motion and display update is required.
 Further methods for improving perceived latency would be required if this sort of technology was to be used for a headset-based VR experience.
 Possibilities include: